matanox/clojure-tutorial/readme.md

 (js/console.log "Hello World!")  ; same, using further-sugared form
 ```

 Apart from list expressions denoting calls and Java invocations (as just discussed), clojure has syntax for data structures, as follows.
-These are the basic data structures that you have and use in clojure and you can read about their data access performance over the Internet:
+These are the basic data structures that you have and use in clojure.
+You can read about their data access performance characteristics over the Internet, but basically you wouldn't get any surprises if these types sound familiar:

 ```
 `(1 2 3)              ; a list ― will not be interpreted as a call thanks to the quote escaping